Jamesbarford/semi-cricle/README.md

 `list_envionment_variables`

-Gets all teh environment variables for a project, the values are masked
+Gets all the environment variables for a project, the values are masked

 ```sh
 ./semi_circle.sh \